-- At the end of this course the student should be able to: - 1.
-Understand the concepts history of LSI integration - 2.
+At the end of this course the student should be able to:

+- 1. Understand the concepts history of LSI integration - 2.
 Understand the fabrications steps of IC - 3.
 Understand the concepts of design rules - 4.
 Layout and verify the different passive element and CMOS and BJTs. - 5.
 Design a digital integrated circuit and characterize using simulators. - 6.
 Implement a simple digital system on FPGA.

-1 Indicate mathematical methods and circuit analysis models in analysis of CMOS digital electronics circuits, including logic components and their interconnect (Outcome K1 [7])

-2 .Create models of moderately sized CMOS circuits that realize specified digital functions (Outcome S3 [2,7])

-3 .Apply CMOS technology-specific layout rules in the placement and routing of transistors and interconnect, and to verify the functionality, timing, power, and parasitic effects (Outcome S1 [1])

-4 .Define the characteristics of CMOS circuit construction and compare between different stateof-the-art CMOS technologies and processes (Outcome K1 [7])

-5. Complete a significant VLSI design project having a set of objective criteria and design constraints (Outcome S3 [2,7])
+- 1. Be able to use mathematical methods and circuit analysis models in analysis of CMOS digital electronics circuits, including logic components and their interconnect (Outcome a1). - 2.
+Create models of moderately sized CMOS circuits that realize specified digital functions (Outcome b3). - 3.
+Apply CMOS technology-specific layout rules in the placement and routing of transistors and interconnect, and to verify the functionality, timing, power, and parasitic effects (Outcome b1, b3). - 4.
+Understand the characteristics of CMOS circuit construction and compare between different state-of-the-art CMOS technologies and processes (Outcome a1). - 5.
+Be able to complete a significant VLSI design project having a set of objective criteria and design constraints (Outcome b3). - 6.
+Learn how to work in a teamwork group (Outcome c2). - 7.
+Ability to write technical reports and work in teams (Outcome d1).